 In addition to providing pretty good sound quality, the Apple AirPods are also packed with high-tech features, such as Apple's W1 chip, which can tell when you take the earbuds out, and even let you use Siri voice commands.
 So Apple's rivals have come up with some smart features of their own, such as Motorola's 'find my headphones' feature, while several provide the ability to adjust the sound levels so that urban joggers can still hear the noise of traffic around them.

 And while Apple is often criticised for its high prices, most of the rival earbuds that we've seen so far are actually more expensive than the AirPods - which just proves that Apple can offer good value for money when it wants to.
+(If you are experiencing Bluetooth issues read: How to fix Bluetooth Problems)

 It was no coincidence that Apple unveiled a wireless version of its EarPods, branded as AirPods, at the launch of the controversially headphone-jack-free iPhone 7 and iPhone 7 Plus.
 But the AirPods aren't just a solution to the loss of a port on a smartphone.